 Served on the Board of Directors of: FUSION The Ontario Clay and Glass Association, The Ontario Crafts Council,

-The Grey-Bruce Arts Council, and I'm currently serving as Chairman of The Owen Sound Artists'
+The Grey-Bruce Arts Council, and I served as Chairman of The Owen Sound Artists'

-Author of about 100 ceramic related articles for various Canadian, American, British and Australian magazines.
+Author of over 100 ceramic related articles for various Canadian, American, British and Australian magazines.
+An article I wrote about science and craft for Studio Magazine is available here.

 Work represented in the books: